allthingsnew/grid-it/README.md

 ### Offset

 If the case that you want to offset your columns by `x` number of columns you may use offset classes.
-These are prefixed with `offset-` and range from `.offset-1` up to `.offset-24`.
+These range from `.offset-1` up to `.offset-24`.
 However, they also are capped off at the number of columns the grid is set to.

 ### Push & Pull